-Annual bonus awards
+Annual incentive awards

-Our annual bonus plan is a key element of our pay for performance philosophy.
-For each NEO, annual bonus opportunity is based on annual results relative to Board-approved performance metrics and targets in the following four performance categories:
+Our annual incentive plan is a key element of our pay for performance philosophy.
+For each NEO, annual incentive is based on annual results relative to Board-approved performance metrics and targets in the following four performance categories:

 The above performance measures constitute our annual company scorecard.
-Each year, Board-approved annual scorecard results are used to determine the corporate multiplier for determining annual bonus awards.
-The same scorecard and corporate multiplier are used to determine bonus eligibility for all employees, including our NEOs.
+Each year, Board-approved annual scorecard results are used to determine the corporate multiplier for annual incentive awards.
+The same scorecard and corporate multiplier are used to determine annual incentive award eligibility for all employees, including our NEOs.

 The respective weighting of corporate versus individual performance results for bonus purposes increases with an employee's level of responsibility.
-In 2022, 90 percent of annual bonus award eligibility for our CEO, Dean Setoguchi, was based on our company scorecard results.
-For our remaining NEOs, corporate performance is weighted 80 percent as shown below:
+In 2023, 90% of annual bonus award eligibility for our CEO, Dean Setoguchi, was based on our company scorecard results.
+For our remaining NEOs, corporate performance was weighted 80% as shown below: